lhelms2/howto_rtd/docs/source/maintain.rst

 Existing RTD Document Review/Approval Process
 ----------------------------------------------

 For document changes, it is recommended that at least one SME peer or editorial review be performed, depending on the nature of the change.
 If it is a major section addition or rewrite, it is recommended that one SME peer review AND one editorial review be performed prior merging a change to the main branch.
+These reviews are initiated and documented by following the pull request process described above.

 For the recommended review/approval process of new documents, see :ref:`create_review`.